adrianharroo/adrianharroo/README.md

 # Hi there 👋 I'm Adrian

-### An aerospace engineer transitioning to a career in tech with a focus on Software Development.
+#### An Aerospace Engineer transitioning to a career in tech with a focus on Software Development.
 I enjoy bringing ideas to life with clean and efficient code.
 - 🔭 I’m currently working on a full-stack web development bootcamp from CoGrammar.
 - 🌱 I’m currently learning React.